 - Work areas for all running activities should be checked to see that they are level, free of potholes and litter, and non-slip, with sufficient space between participants to avoid collisions.

-- Running areas should include sufficient space to allow for “run-off” at the end of a practice or race, which means that wall and netting should not present obstacles.
+- Running areas should include sufficient space to allow for “run-off” at the end of a practice or race, which means that walls and netting should not present obstacles.
 If necessary, the teacher should adjust the working space to ensure sufficient run-off distance is available.

 - Risk assessments should consider whether running activities should be adapted, limited or abandoned if the grass surface of a work area is wet.